nic-gunter-gtchs/codespace-xfce/README.md

 # XFCE Desktop On Github Codespace
 This configuration will install an XFCE desktop enviornment and automatically opens a VNC connection.

-Using desktop enviornment on Codespace is generally allowed since Microsoft themself provided a documentation setting up a Fluxbox based desktop and installing a browser; https://github.com/devcontainers/features/tree/main/src/desktop-lite, but we will use Cinnamon instead.
-You don't need to worry about getting banned as long as you don't abuse the service and don't violate Github ToS
+Using desktop enviornment on Codespace is generally allowed since Microsoft themself provided a documentation setting up a Fluxbox based desktop and installing a browser; https://github.com/devcontainers/features/tree/main/src/desktop-lite, but we will use XFCE instead.

 # How to use
 1. Create a new space: https://github.com/codespaces/new